atomvm/atomvm_rebar3_plugin/README.md

 * `packbeam`  Generate AtomVM packbeam files from your `rebar3` project and its dependencies.
 * `esp32_flash`  Flash AtomVM packbeam files to ESP32 devices over a serial connection.
 * `stm32_flash`  Flash AtomVM packbeam files to STM32 devices over a serial connection.
+* `uf2create`   Generate a u2f binary from an AtomVM packbeam file.
+* `pico_flash`  Flash "packed" uf2 files to RP2040 (RPi Pico) devices by copying to FATfs.

 > Note.
 The above targets were previously under the default namespace; however, the commands under the default namespace have been DEPRECATED.